mjschultz/netsa-pkg/README.md

 This repository contains scripts to build packages for the [CERT NetSA Security Suite](https://tools.netsa.cert.org/) tools [YAF](https://tools.netsa.cert.org/yaf/index.html) and [SiLK](https://tools.netsa.cert.org/silk/index.html).

-As of 2016-02-28 this project is experimental and not recommended for use.

 ## Building

 In order to build the packages you will need: